AliceO2Group/O2Physics/Tools/PIDML/README.md

 Then, obligatory parameters for the interface:
 - a vector of int output PIDs
-- a vector of *p*T cuts for each PID.
+- a 2-dimensional LabeledArray of *p* limits for each PID, for each detector configuration.
+It describes the minimum *p* values at which each next detector should be included for predicting given PID
 - a vector of minimum certainties for each PID for accepting a track to be of this PID
 - boolean flag: whether to switch on auto mode.
 If true, then *p*T limits and minimum certainties can be passed as an empty array and an empty vector, and the interface will fill them with default configuration:
-  - *p*T limits: 0.5 for all PIDs
+  - *p* limits: same values for all PIDs: 0.0 (TPC), 0.5 (TPC + TOF), 0.8 (TPC + TOF + TRD)
   - minimum certainties: 0.5 for all PIDs

 You can use the interface in the same way as the model, by calling `applyModel(track)` or `applyModelBoolean(track)`.
 The interface will then call the respective method of the model selected with the aforementioned interface parameters.